 Aside from moving a table with my head….I think everything went well.
 LOL.
 There are so many more things to go through and list for sale!
 But this first hour was a start.
 See for yourself here!

 I really loved these mid-century modern stools that I had found at the thrift store!
 But they’ve sat in my garage for ages now.
 I just don’t have a place for them.

 And while they’re not matching, they look pretty good together, don’t you think?

 I probably should have cleaned them up a bit….
 But we’ll see how it goes.
 If I need to edit the listing, I will.

-I also wanted to get rid of these chairs because while I like this reproductions, they match nothing in my house!
-I guess I could find a place for them in the kitchen if I needed to!
+I also wanted to get rid of these chairs because while I like these reproductions, they match nothing in my house.
+I guess I could find a place for them in the kitchen if I needed to.
 But let’s see if they sell first.

 I’ve got a bunch of stuff that I found in my garage that I’m planning to list, but it will take time to get everything up.
 The garage is overwhelming!

 I did find some great shoes that I had bought from the thrift store and had planned to sell on eBay at one point, but I’ve started listing them on VarageSale instead.